This post may contain affiliate links. Read our full disclosure policy.

 Have a few appetizers that compliment your meal available for your guests and offer a beverage as well.
 Nothing puts a guest at ease like having something to do with their hands!

 When everyone arrives and has had a minute to visit, serve the meal that you’ve arranged.
 You can have dessert at this point or wait until later in the evening.
+One great ice breaker is to play inexpensive printable party games.

 If you’ll be using the table again later for dessert, clear the dishes, but just put them aside.
 Don’t worry about washing them or putting them away until later.
 This is your party – spend it with your guests!
 But if not using the table again that evening, just walk away and let the dishes wait.
 As a matter of fact, our pioneer forefathers (actually pioneer foremothers!) would just cover the table with a cloth to get them out of view until the party was over.